Laila-ElMasry/Bike.Sales.Dashboard.Excel.Project/README.md

-# Excel.Project
+# Bike Sales Dashboard - Excel Project
-This repository contains different Excel projects.
+This simple project shows different aspects that impact the level of bike sales, such as gender, income level, age, and commute distance.